cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

    IAM Management Console: Create Access Key

-As is mentioned in the screen shot, this is the only time you can view or download the secret access key.
+As is mentioned in the screenshot, this is the only time you can view or download the secret access key.
 So go ahead and click on the ``Download .csv file`` and save it as ``~/.cloudmesh/accessKey.csv``: